 The usually monosyllabic Alan Shearer made a valiant attempt on Match of The Day recently to play down the recent racism scandals, saying that we should simply stop talking about it and get on with the football itself.
 This, naturally, came at the end of a fifteen-minute link devoted to discussing it.
 The same happened on ITV’s coverage of the FA Cup third round, during an excruciating thirty seconds when presenter Matt Smith desperately tried to explain what he meant when suggesting that studio pundit Paul Ince was ‘uniquely positioned’ to pour comment on the issue.

+Paradoxically, you may say, the last paragraph only serves to continue the debate, rather than putting it to bed.
+This would be the case, except when recent matters are viewed from a slightly different angle.
 Racism in football is unacceptable, agreed.
 However, it is my belief that ‘racism’ as a term needs to be examined.
 I do not believe that John Terry is a racist.
 By that I mean to say that I don’t think the England captain views himself as intrinsically superior due to his colour, or actively dislikes anyone purely for their different racial background.
 It is partly the insistence on viewing racism through the anachronistic eyes of the 1980s that perpetuates the belief that he does.

 There is a tendency to view racism with unspeakable fear.
 Not fear of actual hatred towards people of other races, but of the word itself and its connotations.
 It is a social taboo that causes the British (especially) to freeze in fright, wince and change the subject.
 This is partially why the television discussions of the recent incidents in football have been so awkward and stilted.What I mean by this is simple: there is a difference between a racist comment and full-blown racial hatred.
 Sports journalists and pundits, on the whole, fail to recognise this.